 Five years ago, following the acquittal of George Zimmerman in the fatal shooting of Trayvon Martin, three young women came together to form an active response to the systematic racism causing the deaths of so many African-Americans in the USA.
 The women were Alicia Garza, Opal Tometi and Patrisse Khan-Cullors.
 Their message was simply Black Lives Matter.

-On Friday 9 March we welcome one of these inspirational women to Southbank Centre, as Patrisse Khan-Colours joins us for the 2018 WOW - Women of the World.
+On Friday 9 March, 2018 we welcomed one of these inspirational women to Southbank Centre, as Patrisse Khan-Colours joined us for WOW - Women of the World.
 And, before she flew to London for the festival, we were lucky enough to grab fifteen minutes with her.

 So what gave the sixteen-year-old Khan-Cullors the strength to take a stand and join a campaigning group, where does a young teenager find the strength to speak out?
 ‘I don’t know if see it as strength, so much as my duty, as part of growing up,’ counters Khan-Cullors.
 ‘Growing up marginalised there’s a necessity to fight for what you need, it always felt almost like survival.
 So, I don’t see it necessarily as a strength as much the qualities for survival.
 And that’s coming from a place of needing to change things, so that I could live in better conditions, so that my family could live in better conditions, and the people around me could.'